IBM/authenticate-users-on-your-chatbot-with-sms-otp/README.md

 ### 4. Create a Cloud Function Action

-Cloud Funtions is Functions-as-a-Service (FaaS) platform based on Apache OpenWhisk.
-As Watson Assistant can't interact with any external API, We will be using Cloud Function Actions to interact with our external database API and exchange data.
+IBM Cloud Function is a Serverless Architecture where in a user can write a snippet of code and run it as API's without worrying about deploying it.
+Through webhook we will be using Cloud Function Actions to interact with our external database API and exchange data.

 - Login to IBM Cloud, and [Create a cloud function action](https://cloud.ibm.com/functions/create/action).
 * Enter a cloud function name and select Python 3.7 for runtime environment and press create.